 Villa / 3 bedrooms / sleeps 8

-New holiday home at the hillside with panoramic view in all directions.
+New holiday home on a hill slope with a panoramic view in all directions.
 Located in an absolutely peaceful spot on the edge of the shepherds village of Vale, where the only through traffic consists of one or two horse carts bringing in the hay from the nearby hills.
-You may expect sprawling bright rooms, exceptional cleanliness, and the comfortable indoor climate of a rear ventilated larch-facade.
+Expect sprawling bright rooms, exceptional cleanliness, and the comfortable indoor climate of a rear-ventilated larch paneling.

 The village is nestled between the wooded mountains overlooking the Transylvanian plain.
-On the one hand, far away from the pulse of time, on the other hand just around the corner of Sibiu, the European Capital of Culture 2007.
-Leaving the accommodation behind you already find yourself on the way up to the mountain meadows with their unique flora and fauna.
-So take a break and treat yourself a place, where unspoiled nature meets the breath of the past and traditions.
+No through traffic, and surrounded by healthy mixed forest.
+Leaving the house behind you already find yourself on your way up to the mountain meadows with their unique flora and fauna in Europe.
+So take a break and treat yourself to a place where unspoiled nature meets the breath of the past and traditions.

 ••• VILLA ZOLLO •••.

-The large living room (34 sqm) with oak parquet is located on the mezzanine floor.
-It includes an open kitchen, a brick fireplace, LED TV (Astra Satellite) and ten seats at two tables.
-From the adjoining balcony you can take a look into the valley or follow the sun as it goes down right between the crests of two forested mountains.
+The living room (34 sqm) is on the mezzanine floor.
+It features oak parquet and includes an open kitchen, brick fireplace, LED TV (Astra Satellite), and ten seats at two tables.
+From the adjoining balcony you enjoy the view into the valley or follow the sun as it goes down right between the crests of two forested mountains.

-The open kitchen is fully equipped for self catering with a large fridge combo, gas stove, coffee maker and espresso machine, toaster, kettle, spices and more.
-The first room (17 sqm), with windows opening to the East, South and West, is accessible from both the living room and the outer hallway.
-Also the first bathroom (3 sqm) adjoins the living.
+The open kitchen is fully equipped for self-catering with a large fridge combo, gas stove, coffee maker and espresso machine, toaster, kettle, spices, and more.
+The first room (17 sqm), with windows opening to the East, South and West is accessible from both the living room and the outer hallway.
+The first bathroom (3 sqm) adjoins the living room.